Frequently Asked Questions

 Begin by matching the industry nearest to what you need from the ‘Industries’ menu above, then select from the products listed.
 If you are still unsure then contact us – describe your need and we will be delighted to assist you.

 Whatever you do, don’t just choose the only product you’ve ever heard of or the one your colleague uses – It may not be ideal for your particular needs and budget.
 If we don’t supply the product you need we can recommend where you’ll be able to get it.

 If it’s difficult to learn or use then we simply don’t recommend or supply it, however all professional CAD software requires some time and dedication to become proficient.

-Let go of the urgency and desperate need to be an expert overnight.
+Let go of any urgency or desperation to be an expert overnight.
 Relax.
-Enjoy your CAD software and be happy to make mistakes… there is always the ‘undo’ button!
+Enjoy your CAD software and be happy to make mistakes… there’s always the ‘undo’ button!

 We find some software to be more suited to the creative types and others more suited to the systematic personalities and we do our best to cater for both.

 It is true to say that many colleges still teach outdated software products that are not ideally suited to the industry or needs of their students or they use teaching methods that could be improved.
 These institutions fail their students badly.
 Clearly if you are learning software that isn’t ideal then it will not only be slow to use but will be more difficult to learn in the first place.